Ashok0/EnderalVREssentials/README.md

 * [Setup](#setup)

 ## General info
-The following guide describes how to setup Enderal: Forgotten Stories SE for Skyrim VR using Wabbajack.
-Wabbajack simplifies the process of downloading all the required mods and patches necessary to play Enderal VR to a single click.
+The following guide describes how to setup Enderal: Forgotten Stories SE with Skyrim VR using Wabbajack.
+Wabbajack simplifies the process of downloading all the required mods and patches necessary to play Enderal SE in VR to a single click.
 This guide uses a lightweight modlist designed to deliver an optimal VR experience with minimal performance loss.
 This modlist was optimized for Virtual Desktop and should perform extremely well when playing the game wirelessly.
 Special thanks to the Enderal SE modding team and sasa2727 for the VR patch which makes this guide possible!

 ## Requirements
-Project is created with:
 * [Skyrim VR](https://store.steampowered.com/app/611670/The_Elder_Scrolls_V_Skyrim_VR/)
 * [Enderal SE](https://store.steampowered.com/app/976620/Enderal_Forgotten_Stories_Special_Edition)
 * [Wabbajack](https://www.wabbajack.org/#/)